 With respect to varying allergies and medical needs of the students, students may not carry any type of medication on their person at any time unless there is a specific medical order.
 If a student has a prescribed rescue medication which will be carried on their person, Anchor Academy requires an order from a doctor and authorization from the student's caregiver/guardian.
-Medications must be delivered to the school nurse or another medication trained school staff.
+Medications must be delivered to the school nurse or another medication trained staff in an original, pharmacy labeled bottle.